 5.1.4 Spectroscopic Resolving Power

 The spectroscopic resolving power (R = λ/FWHM) of each COS grating is listed in Table 5.1, and plotted as a function of wavelength for the FUV gratings in Figure 3.7 and Figure 5.5.
 These values correspond to the FWHM of the model line-spread functions (LSFs) that are described in Section 3.3, which have been validated with on-orbit measurements (COS ISR 2013-07, COS ISR 2017-06, COS ISR 2018-07).
 Measurements and model predictions of the resolving power for the 1055, 1096, and 1222 Å central wavelength settings of the G130M grating are shown in Figure 5.5.
 Adjustments made during Cycle 20 to the focus for the 1055 and 1096 central wavelength settings of the G130M grating have increased their short wavelength resolution by a factor of several over that available before Cycle 20.
 The quantitative values quoted in Table 5.1 and shown in Figure 5.5 are based on ray-trace models and actual resolution may be slightly different.
 However, comparison with on-orbit test data appears consistent with the predictions of these models.
 Users who would benefit from a more rigorous treatment of spectral resolution are referred to the ISRs listed above.
 An ISR describing the validation of the G130M cenwaves at LP5 is in preparation.
-The resolution of the G160M cenwaves at LP6 has not yet been determined.
+The resolution of the G160M cenwaves at LP6 is presented in COS ISR 2023-02.
 In all cases, users are cautioned that the uncertainties obtained from the validation tests do not support using different cenwaves in the same grating as a means of obtaining different resolutions.
 A comparison of data obtained with cenwaves 1055 and 1096 with archival FUSE data for the same target is shown in Figure 5.6.
 Users should note, however, that for each of these modes the focus values have been set to optimize the resolution over a limited part of their wavelength range, and it will be necessary to use multiple settings to get the maximum resolution over the full FUV wavelength range (Figure 5.5).

 The COS LSF is not a Gaussian, so simple rules relating R to the observability of narrow spectral features may not apply.
 Careful modeling of the LSF may be required to determine the feasibility of an observation.
-See Section 3.3, COS ISR 2009-01, COS ISR 2013-07, COS ISR 2017-06, and COS ISR 2018-07 for further information about the COS LSF.

 5.1.5 Time-Dependent Sensitivity Changes